Stand out in the NEW South

 Catalyze.
 The LTAM major also offers high quality advising and personal attention, which are hard to find at a big place like UNC.
 Departmental advisor, Beatriz Riefkohl Muñiz can help you decide if this is a good major for you, select courses that fulfill requirements, plan a complete educational program, and learn about academic policies and procedures.

 Lead.
 The Latin American studies major prepares students for graduate school and public and private sector careers such as in education, business, public health, law, communication, and government, among others.
-LTAM majors have gotten jobs in the U.S. State Department in a number of different Latin American countries, in non-profit organizations working with migrants in the U.S., and in transnational companies that operate in the U.S. and Latin America.
+LTAM majors have worked in the U.S. State Department in a number of different Latin American countries, in non-profit organizations working with migrants in the U.S., and in transnational companies that operate in the U.S. and Latin America.
 Read their stories here.

 –The development of an interdisciplinary sensibility as the optimum way with which to approach Latin America and the Caribbean, past and present, within broader trans-national perspectives;